D: 2 Jul 2025 Main functions (--make-grm-bin...) Quick index search |

 .kin0 (KING-robust kinship coefficient report)Produced by --make-king-table.
 A text file with a header line, and one line per sample pair with kinship coefficient no smaller than the --king-table-filter value.
 When --king-table-filter is not specified, all sample pairs are included.
 The following columns are present:

 .map (PLINK 1 text fileset variant information file)Variant information file accompanying a .ped text pedigree + genotype table.
-A text file with no header line, and one line per variant with the following 3-4 fields:
+A text file with no expected header line, and one line per variant with the following 3-4 fields:

 In particular, a VCF file, or a trimmed VCF file with all columns past the 5th (or 6th, etc.) removed, is valid input for anything expecting a .pvar-format file.
 The following VCF-style header lines are also recognized: